kohirens/aws-tf-s3-website/README.md

 The following resources will be made.

 * ACM Certificate - An SSL certificate in the US-East-1 region for CloudFront.
-* CloudFront access origin.
 * CloudFront distribution - To allow HTTPS and serve the static content from S3.
-* S3 bucket - Playing the part of the static website server and also stores static content and a source for the CloudFront distribution.
+* S3 bucket - Playing the part of storage for the Lambda function to pull from.
+* Lambda function - [Using a Lambda function URL] feature will allow it to be used as a CloudFront origin.
 * IAM inline policy - On the S3 bucket to only allows the CloudFront Distribution.
 * Route 53 hosted zone - Optionally deploy the zone for the website.